jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 FROM "Listings.csv"
 USING Extractors.Csv(skipFirstNRows: 1, silent:true) ;
 ```
 The SELECT statement below, limits the data selected to a 6 month period of the entire year of data available, based on the latest review date (last_review).
-This will show us the most recently reviewed listings.
+The WHERE xxxx will show us the listings reviewed between June 1, 2017 and December 31, 2017.

 ```
 @ListingsBetweenDates =